 Unstable angina indicates that a person is at risk of a heart attack.
 A medical professional should evaluate people with unstable angina in an emergency room.

-For these reasons, it is important not to try to self-diagnose an injury or rule out a heart problem without medical assistance.
+A skeletomuscular injury might cause left arm pain.
+However, as symptoms of an injury may resemble those of a more serious condition such as a heart attack, it is important not to try to self-diagnose an injury or rule out a heart problem without medical assistance.

 Common skeletomuscular conditions that might cause arm pain include the following: